 Sometimes it doesn’t even take that much: checking in with an elderly neighbour is also an act of care.
 Segal herself is in the process of renovating her back garden, she told me: “I’m building a bigger deck and constructing a roof” so that neighbours and friends can continue to meet there, safely distanced and outside but dry throughout the coming pandemic winter.

 In addition to universal care, The Care Manifesto also advocates for an ethics of “promiscuous care”.
-That means, Segal said, “that care isn’t something that is just confined to this ever-smaller nuclear family” – or to the hospital, for that matter – but that instead, we should all experiment freely with caring for each other, other living beings, which, in the aftermath of the 2008 financial crash, saw the emergence of a plethora of grassroots mutual aid initiatives.
+That means, Segal said, “that care isn’t something that is just confined to this ever-smaller nuclear family” – or to the hospital, for that matter – but that instead, we should all experiment freely with caring for each other, other living beings, and the environment.
+Take Greece, which, in the aftermath of the 2008 financial crash, saw the emergence of a plethora of grassroots mutual aid initiatives.
 This, Segal told me, is an instance of promiscuous care.

 Care moved outside of the family then – and in a way, something similar has happened now, with the current pandemic.
 “There was the formation of a lot of mutual aid groups, which were very important, especially in the beginning.
 And still today, many of my friends go out visiting the homeless, providing food, checking on elderly people in their neighbourhood."